-The EagleVail Community Garden would like to thank EagleVail Metro and EagleVail Homeowners’ Association boards for allowing us to use the garden site.
-This amazing project could not happen without their generous support.
+The EagleVail Community Garden would like to thank the EagleVail Metro District and EagleVail Homeowners’ Association boards for their generous support in allowing us to use the garden site.

 The Eagle Vail Community Garden is an organic garden where we grow healthy food, create beauty, nurture relationships among young and old, create educational opportunities, connect people to the environment and their food source, and foster a more sustainable community.

-The vision of the EagleVail Community Garden is not only to provide a space for neighbors to grow their own food, but to create a space where community members gather to meet one another and enjoy the outdoors.
-We envision the EagleVail Community Garden as a venue for education, where individuals, families and children can gain practical information about how to grow vegetables, herbs, and flowers at high altitude.
+The vision of the EagleVail Community Garden is not only to provide a space for neighbors to grow their own food but also to create a space where community members gather.
+We envision the garden as a venue for education, where individuals, families, and children can gain practical information about how to grow vegetables and herbs at high altitude.

 Plots, Bylaws & Rules